WiIIiamTang/SummaRuNNer/README.md

 ## Labeler
 The heuristic algorithm for labeling sentences for extractive training is in ``extractive_labeler``.
 Although it seems like a faithful implementation of the paper's greedy algorithm, it does not always give the same result as hpzhao's labeled dataset.

 When training on a new dataset, the sentences must all be labelled first.
+In the case of the DailyMail dataset provided here, it is already labeled so there is no need to run this.

 ### Usage
 ```